Site

 Thank you once more for the silentium.
 I pray this call for contemplation will bear rich fruit.”

 I want to say more at my main blog in time.
-For now, I will admit that although I distinguish between levels of feeling – bitterness and ranting is both easier and more shallow than a true feeling for tragedy – to do more than distinguish is no easy thing.
+For now, I will admit that although I distinguish between levels of feeling – bitterness and ranting is more easy and more shallow than a genuine feeling for tragedy – to do more than distinguish is no easy thing.

 Or to put this in images more consonant with the spirituality to which this website aspires: A ranting, bitter heart is not a PIERCED heart.
 Lord, let ours hearts be pierced, like Thine …